bsgriggs/mendix9-searchable-reference-selector/docs/Enumeration.md

 -   Exclude = The specified values are not selectable

 **Enum filter list** - A comma-separated list of the enumeration's keys.
 They are used according to the Enum Filter Type.
-The list should not have any spaces.
+The list should not have any spaces. _Note: The values must be the enumeration's KEY values.
+For example, an enumeration value with the caption "In Progress" and the key "IN_PROGRESS", you would use "IN_PROGRESS"._

 **Enum filter example**
 Imagine you had an enumeration with the possible values Red, Orange, Yellow, Green, Blue, and Violet in the following